-QSWAT3 and QSWAT3_64 are 32 bit and 64 bit ports of QSWAT to QGIS 3.
-Existing users of QSWAT and ArcSWAT can continue to use their current installation of the SWAT Editor and the SWAT executable with QSWAT3 and QSWAT3_64.
+QSWAT3 is 32 bit and QSWAT3_64 and QSWAT3_9 are 64 bit versions of QSWAT.
+Existing users of QSWAT and ArcSWAT can continue to use their current installation of the SWAT Editor and the SWAT executable with QSWAT3, QSWAT3_64 and QSWAT3_9.

-If you have a 32 bit machine or you have a 32 bit version of Microsoft Office on a 64 bit machine, you need a 32 bit version of QGIS 3 (currently you should choose 3.16) and QSWAT3.
+If you have a 32 bit machine or you have a 32 bit version of Microsoft Office on a 64 bit machine, you need a 32 bit version of QGIS (you should choose 3.16 and the 32 bit .exe stand alone installer, not the MSI version) and QSWAT3.
 You should also download and install Microsoft Access Database Engine Redistributable 2016, and choose the 32 bit version (called accessdatabaseengine.exe).

 If you make a mistake and there is a mismatch between your version of Microsoft Office and the database engine you choose, you will get a warning that you need to uninstall Microsoft Office.
 Don't do that!
 Back out without uninstalling Office and check these release notes again.

 - Microsoft Windows (any version, as far as we are aware)

 - Text editor and a tool to unzip archived files

 - SWAT Editor - requirements include:

 - Microsoft Windows